Aiven-Open/karapace/README.rst

 as producing and consuming messages and perform administrative cluster work, all the while using the language of the WEB.

-Karapace is compatible with Schema Registry 6.1.1 on API level.

 Features
 ========